 Merlin approached two firefighters wrestling a large device onto the floating platform that had been used to rescue the felines.
 From what the wolf could see, it contained a softball-sized metal sphere connected by copper tubes on both sides to large metallic caps that were bundled together by a steel frame of steel rods.
 A white tiger looked up at the approaching wolf with frustration.

 "Sir," he said with a growl, "you'll need to get back behind the yellow tape for your own safety."

-"I'm with the party rescued from the second floor," Merlin told him.
+"I'm with the party rescued from the second floor," Merlin told him in a rush.
 "One of the waitresses said there's a barrel of cooking fuel inside a back store room, larger than the one that exploded.
 The paramedic thought you should know."

 The other firefighter, a broad-shouldered bull, looked up in alarm.
 He got to his feet and then rushed around the fire trucks to find his commander.
 "Thank you," said the tiger.
 "You should get your friends and the paramedics out of the area, just in case the fire gets to the fuel.
 I've got to get this ready."

 "It's a Serizawa Oxygen Destroyer," replied the tiger as he turned back to the platform, "but we can't use it until everyone is out of the building."